davaya/jadn2/docs/im-summary.md

    memory is allocated for it.
 4. **Value:** an instance of a type within a process.
 5. **Literal:** an instance of a type outside a process.
 A literal is an immutable sequence of bytes or characters.
-Two literals that are instances of the same value are equivalent.
+Two different literals that are instances of the same information value are equivalent.
 6. **I/O:** input/output.
 In the IM context I/O defines the mapping between literals and values.

-Although class and type are similar, the critical distinction is that objects are dynamic while values are static.
-Classes are a programming languages' mechanisms for implementing variables while types define the set of values a variable may have.
-An IM does not address classes or objects; it specifies only datatypes.
+Although class and type appear similar, the critical distinction is that objects are dynamic while values are static.
+Classes are a programming language's mechanisms for implementing variables while types define the set of constant values a variable may have.
+An IM does not address classes or objects; it specifies only datatypes as defined by [[XSD]](xsd):
-Information modeling uses [[XSD]](xsd)'s definition verbatim:

 > In this specification, a datatype has three properties:
 > * **value space**, which is a set of values.